LoginRadius/engineering-portal/content/guest-post/bootstrap4-vs-bootstrap5/index.md

 ---
-title: Bootstrap 4 vs. Bootstrap 5 -- An Overview
+title: "Bootstrap 4 vs. Bootstrap 5: What is the Difference?"
-date: "2021-10-18"
+date: "2021-10-20"
 coverImage: "coverImage.png"
 author: "Rutam Prita Mishra"
 tags: ["Bootstrap", "Frontend", "Sass"]
-description: "This article broadly lays out the differences between Bootstrap 4 and Bootstrap 5.
-And helps you understand which one to use for your web projects."
+description: "This article discusses the differences between Bootstrap 4 and Bootstrap 5 and helps you understand which version you should use for your projects."
 ---

 ## Introduction